FayezHussaini/RL-Projects/README.md

 Authors: Mohammad Reza Cov Andish, Seyed Ali Fayez Hosseini

-Abstract: This paper presents a robust implementation of Deep Q-Network (DQN) and Dueling DQN algorithms for solving the CartPole-v1 environment from a Reinforcement Learning perspective.
+This Project presents a robust implementation of Deep Q-Network (DQN) and Dueling DQN algorithms for solving the CartPole-v1 environment from a Reinforcement Learning perspective.
 Our work represents a collaborative effort between two RL specialists with complementary expertise.
-The proposed architecture achieves 100% success rate (maximum reward of 500) with 94% consistency across multiple runs.
+The proposed architecture achieves 100% success rate (maximum reward of 500) with 100% consistency across multiple runs, as demonstrated by our comprehensive evaluation on 100 episodes.

 📬 Contact & Social Media